txt/aa24/docs/syllabus.md

 course.
 Those sessions are mandatory and failure to attend will result in marks being deducted.

+### Preferred Method of Communication & Response Time

+It is each student's responsibility to join the class Discord
+group "ase24".
+Till Friday week1, the link to join there is [here](https://discord.gg/sHqMa9jK).
+After that time , please contact the lecturer.

+Most of the class communication from staff to students will be via this Discord group.

+You should expect to receive a response within two business days (i.e. not over the weekend).
+- If I email/message you directly, please strive to respond within two business days.
+- It is recommended that you check your NC State email at least once a day to stay on top of course communications.

+ If you have a question about the course or its content, you can email me or post your question on our discord group.
+You can expect to receive a response within two business days (i.e. not over the weekend)

+If you need to contact me directly, my preferred method of communication is the discord group.
+However, for private matters, feel free to contact me via email.
+If emailing then:
+- Always include a descriptive, specific but concise subject.
+- Include your course number your email, and provide adequate context for your question in order to ensure full understanding of your email.
+- Be sure to use your NC State email account, and sign in with your name and Student ID number.

 ### Expected Workload
 This is an _advanced graduate_ class at  R1 institution
 (an R1 institution is classified as a doctoral university with very high research activity).